sparkfun/SparkFun-Payphone-Project/README.md

 There are a series of easter eggs and silly jokes built throughout.

 This repository contains the firmware that ran on the phone (look at '[Payphone Coin Collector](https://github.com/sparkfun/SparkFun-Payphone-Art-Project/tree/main/Payphone_Coin_Collector)').
-Please check out the tutorial for the full rundown.
+Please check out the [SparkFun tutorial](https://learn.sparkfun.com/tutorials/the-970-ha-jokes-payphone-project) for the full rundown.

 License Information
 -------------------